 - PADI Rescue Diver certified

-- Medical Statement ‘fit to dive’
+- Medical clearance to dive

 - 40 logged dives before starting the course